-‘Cash is king’.
-That’s a phrase every accountant and adviser has shared with me over the years.
+‘Cash is king’ is a phrase every adviser has shared with me.
 Run out of money and your business dies… [Read more…]

 Following a short interview at Cumbria’s ‘Wasdale Head Inn‘ I secured my first proper job in 1984 as a kitchen porter.
 Fresh out of school, my new hotel home was at the end of a long valley, 8 miles from the nearest shop and another 3 to the nearest town.
 And that’s where I found myself 2 week’s later having hitched the 11 miles so I could open my first bank account… [Read more…]